infinum/ios-viper-xcode-templates/Documentation/Viper RxModule Guide.md

 }
 ```

-Itrefaces file generates interfaces for our wireframe, view, presenter and interactor.
+Interfaces file generates interfaces for our wireframe, view, presenter, and interactor.
 These interfaces let us encapsulate whichever code we don't to be visible by the other side.
-The generated file contains one function in <i>RxLoginPresenterInterface</p> which initializes the communication between our presenter and viewController.
+The generated file contains one function in <i>RxLoginPresenterInterface</p> which initializes the communication between our Presenter and viewController.
 As a parameter it requires *ViewOutput* and returns *ViewInput*.
 Firstly, we got an enum called *RxLogin* which is generated for us.
 The enum contains two structures, one for output, one for input.
-As the name suggests, <i>ViewOutput</i> is used to store every piece of information that our view wants presenter to know about.
+As the name suggests, <i>ViewOutput</i> is used to store every piece of information that our view wants the Presenter to know about.
 Same principle but the other way around is <i>ViewInput</i>, our presenter sends information to the view which he can observe and react to.

-###RxLoginPresenter
+### RxLoginPresenter

 ```swift
 final class RxLoginPresenter {